How Motorcycle Stereotypes Can Affect Your Accident Case

 After a crash, insurance companies, police officers, and jurors often assume riders are at least partially to blame.
 They may believe the rider was speeding or acting recklessly.
 Below, learn more about motorcycle bias and how it could impact a compensation claim.

-Suppose you were injured in a motorcycle crash.
-In that case, the motorcycle accident lawyers from Gritton and Gritton PLLC in Murfreesboro, Tennessee, may be able to help you pursue compensation for your damages.
+Have you been injured in a motorcycle crash?
+The motorcycle accident lawyers from Gritton and Gritton PLLC in Murfreesboro, Tennessee, may be able to help you pursue compensation for your damages.
 We also understand motorcycle bias and are prepared for it.

 Defining Motorcycle Bias